 And tap it they did.
-The black robin documentaries were screened as part of the iconic wildlife series Wild South, which was responsible for invigorating a whole generation of New Zealanders with a passion for our birds and bush.
-The black robin films won a Feltex Award for Best Documentary in 1983 and the same category at the 1988 NZ Listener Film and TV Awards.
+Wild South was responsible for invigorating a whole generation of New Zealanders with a passion for our birds and bush.
+Robin's Return was part of the second season of Wild South that won a Feltex Award for Best Documentary in 1983, and this doco won in the same category at the 1988 NZ Listener Film and TV Awards.

 Merton acknowledges that, "through media coverage, and in particular TVNZ Natural History Unit's three Wild South documentaries [...] this project [to save the black robin] has generated unprecedented public interest both within New Zealand and beyond.
 This seems to have been a key factor in bringing about the massive upsurge in public and political awareness and support for biological conservation apparent within New Zealand during the last decade [1980s].